isidorjkaplan/isidorjkaplan/README.md

 Email: isidor.kaplan@mail.utoronto.ca

 ## A note to visitors
-Unfortunately, I am restricted from publically sharing the code from the vast majority of projects I have worked on.
+Unfortunately, I am restricted from publically sharing the code from some of projects I have worked on.
 Here are some of the projets that I have worked on but am not permitted from sharing the code.
-The code that I am allowed to share is on my Repo but it is not representitive of my best work.
-All of the projects I am most proud of I am not allowed to share the code for, which is extreamly unfortunate.
+The code that I am allowed to share is on my GitHub.

 ### Reversi AI:
 I implemented an MCTS + Reinforcement Learning model in C to play the board game Reversi.
 I ranked 5th in the class for a competition in a class of 300+ students.
 Unfortunately since this was a school assignment I am not permitted to share the code publically beacuse of academic integrity regulations (the assignment was just to implement a basic AI for Reversi, I went overboard)